Back to All Posts

 Family and friends can help by calling upon the knowledge and experience their senior gathered over a lifetime.
 Ask their opinion.
 Encourage them to talk about what they have been through.
 A person doesn’t go through 60-plus years without learning a lot of valuable information and gaining unique perspectives.

-There are a number of opportunities for seniors to contribute to others.
-Some can be found on the National & Community Service website, including the following:
+There are a number of opportunities for seniors to help those in their community.
+Some can be found on the Americorp Seniors website, including the following:

-Senior Companions provides assistance and companionship to adults challenged by daily living tasks.
+• Senior Companions provide assistance and companionship to adults challenged by daily living tasks.

-• Make seniors feel respected and heard to encourage them to share their knowledge and creativity
+• Help seniors feel respected and heard.
+Encourage them to share their knowledge and experiences with you.

-• Take a moment to empathize with your loved one and help them acknowledge and work through feelings of depression
+• Take a moment to empathize with your loved one and know the signs of depression.

 Find more senior Health & Wellness tips on Bethesda’s blog.